orbitalchicken/Roadmap/README.md

         power applet: show different icon when battery is low mouse/touchpad: fix sensitivity settings (shouldn't be inverted... should be described as motion-threshold or even better, as what they actually do).
 Also, add a way to reset their value. switch cjs from mozjs24 to mozjs38
+        split nemo and desktop into multiple processes nemo desktop grid

+    mate 1.18
+        swith MATE to GTK3
+        switch mintmenu to GTK3

     artwork:
         mintupload: use icon names rather than path to SVG